Página de inicio / Noticias /

 6 easy steps to take now to be ready

-The official start of hurricane season for the Atlantic is June 1, and before we know it, the season will be here.
-This is why this week we are bringing you information not only about what we can expect this hurricane season but also ways that you can be prepared ahead of time.
+The official start of hurricane season for the Atlantic is June 1.
+This is the information that you can use to be prepared ahead of time.

-Although the season's forecast call for a near-average season with chances of slightly below-average activity, the most important fact to remember is that hurricane forecasts are used for guidance, and they cannot point us to where a storm, or hurricane, might land.
+Although the season's forecast calls for an above-average season, the most important fact to remember is that hurricane forecasts are used for guidance, and they cannot point us to where a tropical storm or hurricane might land.
 It only takes one storm to make it a busy (and possibly devastating) season for you.
 Remember Ian?
 Nicole?
+Helene?

 Ajustes de contenido externo